Online Guitar Tuner

 Use this free online guitar tuner to tune your guitar.
 You may use this to tune any type of guitar that has 6 strings such as an acoustic, electric, or even classical guitar.
+For a guitar with 12 strings visit our 12-String Guitar Tuner.
 This is initially set for the standard EADGBE guitar tuning.
-If you need a different tuning then adjust the notes to your liking, or use the presets on the right.
+If you need a different tuning you may adjust the notes to your liking, or use the presets on the right.
 For other methods on how to tune your guitar go to our Guitar Tuning Methods page.
-Click here to check out our old guitar tuner.
-If you have a 12-String Guitar then click here.
+See instructions below the tuner for usage.

 Instructions: To tune your guitar, first you need to know what tuning you want the guitar to be in.
 The standard tuning for 6 string guitars is EADGBE.
 If you want to tune it in standard form then you don't have to change any of the notes above, because it is initially set to EADGBE.
 If you want a different tuning then try some of the presets on the right side of the guitar tuner.
 If you don't find the tuning your looking for then you have to adjust the notes manually.
 Once you have set up the notes and have the correct tuning.
 Then click on the buttons one at a time and then tune your corresponding guitar string to the note.
 The thickest string on the guitar is the 6th string, and the thinnest is the 1st string.
 It tells you what string it is on each button.
 Also, be careful on how high you set the notes, because I have included notes on the tuner that would probably snap average guitar strings.
 Good luck.